mlin2/InstrumentationServer/README.md

 ```
 An example .ini file is included in the project root.

 The tests for the server additionally need a config file at src/test/java/org/sentinel/instrumentationserver.
-Agai, an example file is given at this location:
+Please use absolute paths.
+Again, an example file is given at this location:

 ```ini
 [URL]